Close

 Click / tap the stars next to items in the CoP to mark your favourites.

-The University of Glasgow is home to the Centre of Quantum Technologies and one of the four Quantum technology Hubs, QuantIC, the Quantum Imaging Centre.
+The University of Glasgow is home to the Centre of Quantum Technologies and plays leading roles in both the UK Hub for Quantum Enabled Position, Navigation and Timing (QEPNT) and the UK Quantum Technology Hub in Sensing, Imaging and Timing (QuSIT).

-We have the second largest portfolio of UK grant funding in the field of quantum science, bringing together nearly 100 researchers across a range disciplines, physics, engineering, computing science and chemistry.
-We have also recently launched the Scottish Funding Council Alliance Research Challenge in Quantum Technologies that expands the collaborations to social scientists and artists.
-This SFC ARC complements another UofG lead ARC for Brain health, providing a uniquely cross-disciplinary environment, driven by early career researchers.
+Glasgow recently launched the Scottish Funding Council Alliance Research Challenge in Quantum Technologies that expands the collaborations to social scientists and artists.
+This SFC ARC complements another Glasgow-led scheme, ARC for Brain health, providing a uniquely cross-disciplinary environment, driven by early career researchers.

 Supervisors working in this field